 Pressure ratios of compressors and boost levers

 The compressor pressure ratio and the turbine firing temperature are the main factors for power increase.
-Knowing the pressure ratio can help you select the most suitable turbo for your application.
+Knowing the pressure ratio can help you select the most suitable turbo for sale for your application.

 As a rule of thumb, the optimum boost pressure ratio is between 4.5:1 to 4.6:1.
 If the turbocharger works within the optimum range, the compressor will work in two stages: